Vom Himmel hoch, da komm ich her: 1539 melody in other compositions

-Carl Maria von Weber's first composition was a setting for organ of "Vom Himmel hoch".
 In 1831 Felix Mendelssohn wrote a chorale cantata Vom Himmel hoch, MWV A 10, based on Luther's hymn.
 Later he incorporated the melody in the incidental music for Racine's Athalie, Op.
-74 (1845), and his sister cited it in the "December" piece of her piano cycle Das Jahr.
+74 (1845), and his sister Fanny cited it in the "December" piece of her piano cycle Das Jahr.
 Also Otto Nicolai's Christmas Overture was based on "Vom Himmel hoch."

 A 1910 Fugue on the chorale "Vom Himmel hoch da komm ich her" is by Immanuel Faisst.
 Other composers citing "Vom Himmel hoch" include Sigfrid Karg-Elert, Ernst Pepping und Hugo Distler.
 Max Reger composed a chorale prelude as No. 40 of his 52 Chorale Preludes, Op.
 67 in 1902.
 He quotes the tune in the Christmas section of his organ pieces Sieben Stücke, Op.
 145. Igor Stravinsky wrote "Chorale Variations on 'Vom Himmel hoch'" for choir and orchestra (1956), which was an arrangement of Bach's canonic variations, adding extra contrapuntal lines.

 "Enkeli taivaan", the Finnish version of "Vom Himmel Hoch", appears in Act 2, scene five of Luther, an opera by Kari Tikka that premiered in 2000.
 The English-language version of the opera, brought to the United States in 2001, contains seven stanzas of "From heav´n above to earth I come."
 The opera premiered in Germany in 2004 containing stanzas of "Vom Himmel hoch" in the original language.